Shkodër: Demography

 Shkodër is the fourth-most-populous city and fifth-most-populous municipality in Albania.
 As of the 2011 census, the municipal unit of Shkodër had an estimated population of 77,075 of whom 37,630 were men and 39,445 women.
 The population of the municipality was 135,612 in 2011.

-The 20th century found Shkodër with a population of around 30,000 to 40,000.
-After Albanian Independence in 1912 the city numbered 23,000 inhabitants.
-Surveys in 1926–27 showed the city not to have experienced any relative growth, a figure of 23,784 inhabitants being given, which was the same figure as confirmed for the data of the population census of 1918, according to which Shkodër in 1918 had a population of 23,099.

-In 1918, the majority—two thirds—of the population was Muslim and one third was Catholic with a small community of Orthodox faith of Slavic and Vlah origin who immigrated to Shkodër during the 19th century.
-The city was divided into 12 mahallas, of which nine were inhabited by the Muslim and three by the Catholic population, and a separated bazaar.
-The Muslims were mostly to be found in the quarters on the west side of the city while the Catholics were living in the quarters on the east side of the city.
-The Orthodox population mostly lived within the Muslim quarters.

 The city of Shkodër was one of the most important centres for Islamic scholars and cultural and literary activity in Albania.
 Here stands the site of the only institution in Albania which provides high-level education in Arabic, Turkish and Islamic Studies.
 Shkodër is the centre of Roman Catholicism in Albania.
 The Roman Catholic Church is represented in Shkodër by the episcopal seat of the Metropolitan Roman Catholic Archdiocese of Shkodër-Pult (Scutari-Pulati) in Shkodër Cathedral, with the current seat of the prelacy.